USS Shreveport (LPD-12)

-USS Shreveport (LPD-12) is an Austin-class amphibious transport dock.
-It is the second ship of the United States Navy to be named for the city in Louisiana.
+USS Shreveport (LPD-12) was an Austin-class amphibious transport dock.
+It was the second ship of the United States Navy to be named for the city in Louisiana.
 Her keel was laid down on 27 December 1965 by the Lockheed Shipbuilding and Construction Company of Seattle, Washington.
 She was launched on 22 October 1966 sponsored by Mrs. Andrew McBurney Jackson, Jr., and commissioned on 12 December 1970.